halokaiwei/WallpaperShop/README.md

 # WallpaperShop
-This is assignment for UECS2094/UECS2194 Web Application Development.
-Title: Web-based wallpaper shop.
-Database used: MyPhpAdmin
+This is a web-based wallpaper shop by using pure PHP Database used: MyPhpAdmin
 Languages: HTML,CSS,PHP,JavaScript,JQuery